How to Make Homemade Soap Recipe

-When the soap has cooled, pop out of the shell and add any finishing touches or packaging you desire.
-You can wrap your soap with small cardboard pieces, dried flowers and tie with twine for a finished look.
+When the soap has cooled, pop it out of the shell.
+Then, add any finishing touches.
+Now is the time to add any fun or holiday packaging.
+For example, you can wrap your soap with small cardboard pieces, and dried flowers and tie them with twine for a finished look.

 2 Layer Bars

 Place the glycerin soap blocks in the double broiler.
 Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
 Add the desired amount of essential oils and food coloring.
 Stir until thoroughly combined.
-Pour 1/2 way into a mold, let set.
+Pour 1/2 way into a mold, and let set.
+Spray with rubbing alcohol.
 Repeat for the second layer, melt and pour.
-When the soap has cooled, pop out of the shell and add any finishing touches or packaging are desired.
+When the soap has cooled, pop it out of the shell—slice one-inch blocks.
+Then, add any finishing touches or packaging.

 Place the glycerin soap blocks in the double broiler.
 Melt the double boiler's glycerin soap blocks until the temperature on the candy thermometer reaches 150 degrees.
-Add Essential Oils and food coloring.
-Pour 1/3 of the way into a mold, let set.
+Next, add Essential Oils and food coloring.
+Stir until completely dissolved.
+Pour 1/3 of the way into a mold, and let set.
+Spray with rubbing alcohol so that the layers adhere to each other.
+Wait 15 minutes to pour the next layer.
 Melt the glycerin soap block for the 2nd layer, heat to 150 degrees, then add any additional essential oils and food coloring.

 Stir until mixture is well blended, then pour the 2nd color until mixture reaches 2/3 full in the mold.
+Spray with rubbing alcohol to remove any bubbles so that it will adhere to the next level.
 Repeat for the third and final layer.
-When the soap has cooled, pop out of the shell and add any finishing touches or packaging you desire.
+Spray with rubbing alcohol.
+Sprinkle glitter on top if desired.
+Let sit overnight—pop out the shell when the soap has cooled.
+Gently push down on the mold to pull out the soap.
+Cut from the side to avoid the layers from splitting, and use a serrated knife.
+And add any finishing touches or packaging you desire.

-Double Broiler - is used to melt the waxes, butter, and oils used in soap making.
+A double broiler - is used to melt the waxes, butter, and oils used in soap making.
 It is also used in lotion making.
 The purpose of a double boiler is to gently and evenly heat ingredients.
-You can use a saucepan directly on the stovetop, but you run the risk of scorching your mixture.
+You can use a saucepan directly on the stovetop, but you risk scorching your mixture.